nismod/digital_comms/README.md

     python setup.py test

 Background and funding
 ==========================

-The **Cambridge Communications Assessment Model** has been collaboratively developed between the [Networks and Operating Systems Group (NetOS)](http://www.cl.cam.ac.uk/research/srg/netos) at the [Cambridge Computer Laboratory](http://www.cl.cam.ac.uk), the [Environmental Change Institute](http://www.eci.ox.ac.uk/) at the [University of Oxford](https://www.ox.ac.uk/), and the UK's [Digital Catapult](http://www.digtalcatapult.org.uk).
-Research activity between 2017-2018 also partially took place at the [Cambridge Judge Business School](http://www.jbs.cam.ac.uk/home/) at the [University of Cambridge](http://www.cam.ac.uk/).
+The **Cambridge Communications Assessment Model** has been collaboratively developed between the [Environmental Change Institute](http://www.eci.ox.ac.uk/) at the [University of Oxford](https://www.ox.ac.uk/), the [Networks and Operating Systems Group (NetOS)](http://www.cl.cam.ac.uk/research/srg/netos) at the [Cambridge Computer Laboratory](http://www.cl.cam.ac.uk),  and the UK's [Digital Catapult](http://www.digtalcatapult.org.uk).
+Research activity between 2017-2018 also took place at the [Cambridge Judge Business School](http://www.jbs.cam.ac.uk/home/) at the [University of Cambridge](http://www.cam.ac.uk/).

-Development has been funded by the EPSRC via (i) the [Infrastructure Transitions Research Consortium](http://www.itrc.org.uk/) (EP/N017064/1) and (ii) the UK's [Digital Catapult](http://www.digicatapult.org.uk)
+Development has been funded by the EPSRC via (i) the [Infrastructure Transitions Research Consortium](http://www.itrc.org.uk/) (EP/N017064/1) and (ii) the UK's [Digital Catapult](http://www.digicatapult.org.uk) Researcher in Residence programme.